Moving Toward Freedom Audiolivro Por Susan Eva O'Donovan capa

 Pré-compre agora por R$ 112,99

-The enduring image of American slavery has been of workers trapped on plantations, shuttling from squalid quarters to the fields and back again—or else confined to the homes of abusive owners, constantly under surveillance and restriction.
-But if that were the whole picture, how would Black southerners have organized into such a formidable force the moment war erupted?
+The enduring image of American slavery has been of workers trapped on plantations, shuttling from squalid quarters to the fields and back again, or confined to the homes of abusive owners, constantly under surveillance and restriction.
+But if that were the whole picture, how would black Southerners have organized into such a formidable force the moment war erupted?

-Piecing together an extraordinary archive of slaves’ letters, travel passes, receipts, and other documentation of lives in which literacy was illegal, O’Donovan allows her subjects to speak for themselves as they move through markets, jails, waterways, gold mines, and foreign lands.
-In so doing, O’Donovan demonstrates that slavery’s incredible profitability depended on a fundamentally unsustainable balance between commercial drives and the exercising of control—one that enslaved workers eventually succeeded in putting to their advantage, bringing slavery to its knees.
+Piecing together an extraordinary archive of letters, travel passes, receipts, and other documentation of lives in which literacy was illegal, O’Donovan allows her subjects to speak for themselves as they move through markets, jails, waterways, gold mines, and foreign lands.
+In so doing, O’Donovan demonstrates that slavery’s incredible profitability depended on a fundamentally unsustainable balance between commercial imperatives and slaveholders’ drive for control—one that enslaved workers eventually succeeded in using to their advantage, bringing slavery to its knees.